 For example, fat appears bright (high signal intensity) on T1-weighted images and relatively dark (low signal intensity) on T2-weighted images; water and fluids appear relatively dark on T1-weighted images and bright on T2-weighted images.
 T1-weighted images optimally show normal soft-tissue anatomy and fat (eg, to confirm a fat-containing mass).
 T2-weighted images optimally show fluid and abnormalities (eg, tumors, inflammation, trauma).
 In practice, T1- and T2-weighted images provide complementary information, so both are important for characterizing abnormalities.

-Recently introduced high-resolution MRI scanners increase image quality and diagnostic accuracy.
+Recently introduced high-resolution MRI scanners increase image quality and diagnostic accuracy and produce a wide variety of additional pulse sequences to further characterize tissues and tumors.

 MRI is preferred to CT when soft-tissue contrast resolution must be highly detailed (eg, to evaluate intracranial or spinal cord abnormalities, inflammation, trauma, suspected musculoskeletal tumors, or internal joint derangement).
 MRI is also useful for the following: